PizzaWhisperer/drandjs/README.md

 }
 ```
 #### Returns
-`fetchAndVerify` is a Promise which returns a array [message, signature, round].
+`fetchAndVerify` is a Promise which returns a array [randomness, round].
 #### Usage
 To use the function `fetchAndVerify`, just import the library within an html file with the line
 ```javascript